bagaturchess/Bagatur/NNUE/README.md

 # Newer Stockfish NNUE probing code

-Based on JNI, could be found here: https://github.com/VedantJoshi1409/stockfish_nnue_probe
+Based on JNI, could be found here: https://github.com/VedantJoshi1409/stockfish_nnue_probe as well as the JFish chess engine which is using it: https://github.com/bagaturchess/JFish

 # How to run it out of the box